kastiglione/xcdo/README.md

 # `xcdo`

-`xcrun` provides some basic defaults, and `xcdo` adds more defaults.
-Intended for manual (exploratory) use, not from a build system.
+`xcdo` adds more default flags on top of the SDK default that `xcrun` provides.
+Intended for one off exploratory use, not from a build system.

 ## Usage